bittosedoo/bittosedoo/README.md

 ---

-- 👀 I’m interested in Tech
+- 👀 Profound interest in the realm of software engineering

 - 🔭 Currently studying **Software Engineering** at **ALX-Africa**.